-- e: "exponential", $C{\mathbf{r}}(\mathbf{r}1, \mathbf{r}2) = e^{-|\mathbf{r}1 \mathbf{r}2|/L}$, or - r: "regional", where the globe is subdivided into regions, and grid cells within one region are perfectly correlated, whereas grid cells from different regions are completely uncorrelated, or - 10
+- e: exponential, $C_r(r_1, r_2) = e^{-|r_1 r_2|/L}$, or - r: regional, where the globe is subdivided into regions, and grid cells within one region are perfectly correlated, whereas grid cells from different regions are completely uncorrelated, or - h: a hybrid of the first two, where the grid cell to grid cell correlation decays exponentially within each defined region, but is zero between regions.

-The parameters of spatial correlation for the five categories, as well as the per-grid cell prior errors (i.e., $\sigma{\mathbf{r},t}$ of equation (4)) are listed in Table 2.
+The parameters of spatial correlation for the five categories, as well as the prior errors per grid cell (i.e., $\sigma{r,t}$ of Eq.
+4) are listed in Table 1.

-- Surface fluxes are solved for at the same lateral resolution as the transport $(3^{\circ} \times 2^{\circ} \text{ globally}, 1^{\circ} \times 1^{\circ} \text{ over N America})$, to provide the inversion with flexibility to change surface fluxes where there are more observations, and to reduce aggregation error (Kaminski et al., 2001).
-This transport/flux configuration is similar to NOAA's CarbonTracker North America, except that we solve for additive corrections to per-grid cell surface fluxes instead of multiplicative corrections to regional surface fluxes.
-We focus on the year 2010, and our inversions run from July 4, 2009 to April 1, 2011, to allow for sufficient spin up time at the horizonian and sufficient time for the fluxes at the and of 2010 to be contined by subsequent observations. - time at the beginning and sufficient time for the fluxes at the end of 2010 to be captured by subsequent observations.
+Surface fluxes are solved for at the same lateral resolution as the transport $(3^{\circ} \times 2^{\circ} \text{ globally}, 1^{\circ} \times 1^{\circ} \text{ over North}$ America), to provide the inversion with flexibility to change surface fluxes where there are more observations, and to reduce aggregation error (Kaminski et al., 2001).
+This transport/flux configuration is similar to NOAA's CarbonTracker North America, except that we solve for additive corrections to surface fluxes per grid cell instead of multiplicative corrections to regional surface fluxes.
+We focus on the year 2010, and our inversions run from 4 July 2009 to 1 April 2011, to allow for sufficient spin up time at the beginning and sufficient time for the fluxes at the end of 2010 to be captured by subsequent observations.

-2.2 $^{14}CO_2$ flux terms
+2.2 14CO2 flux terms

-Equations (1a) and (1c) contain seven different flux terms on the right hand side.
-In the OSSE we create synthetic observations of $C\Delta{atm}$ by specifying and transporting "true" flux fields for all seven terms.
-For the inversions, we specify prior fluxes associated with fossil fuel CO2 emissions (F{fos}) and net oceanic and biospheric fluxes (F{oce} and F{bio}) that differ from those

-25 used to produce the simulated observations, and evaluate our ability to recover true fluxes using the synthetic observations.
-The two different sets ("true" vs. "a priori") of fossil fuel CO2 and net CO2 flux terms are described in § 3.3.
+Equation (1a) and (1c) contain seven different flux terms on the right-hand side.
+In the OSSE we create synthetic observations of $C\Delta{\text{atm}}$ by specifying and transporting "true" flux fields for all seven terms.
+For the inversions, we specify prior fluxes associated with fossil fuel CO2 emissions (F{fos}) and net oceanic and biospheric fluxes (F{oce} and F{bio}) that differ from those used to produce the simulated observations, and evaluate our ability to recover true fluxes using the synthetic observations.
+The two different sets (true vs. a priori) of fossil fuel CO2 and net CO2 flux terms are described in Sect.
+3.3.
 The construction of the isofluxes for the remaining terms is described below and is consistent with the recent tropospheric Δ^{14} CO2 budget and distribution based on observations.